 It’s simple really.
 Ultimately you need to know what your overall marketing goals are.
 Not sure where to start- well you’re not alone.
-This is where the importance of Starting Smart comes in to play, knowing WHY you’re in business in the first place and having this articulated will help with this.
-Know where you come from and what you want to achieve is half the battle.
+This is where the importance of Starting Smart comes into play, knowing WHY you’re in business in the first place and having this articulated will help with this.
+Knowing where you come from and what you want to achieve is half the battle.

 The following quote by NZ celebrity chef Al Brown sums this idea up perfectly in Depot, The biography of a restaurant: “Underestimate the importance of creating a brand for a product or service at your own peril.

 I see this everyday: people think if they have a great product, the work has been done and it will literally sell itself.

 Anyone can make a great product; it’s the love, vibe, story and the feeling you portray around that product that will sell it.